 Innovation is one of the core drivers for advancement in accessibility for people with disabilities.
 The FCC Chair's Awards for Advancement in Accessibility (FCC Chair's AAA) is an FCC program recognizing products, services, standards and other innovative developments that improve the experience of people with disabilities in telecommunications and technology.

-In previous years the awards have recognized groundbreaking innovations in technology and practices that improve access for people with disabilities.
-The global COVID-19 pandemic has made these awards more relevant and impactful than ever, as the world's reliance on telecommunications and remote access have become critically important to many aspects of our lives.
+The previous awards have recognized groundbreaking innovations in technology and practices that improve access for people with disabilities.
+As a result of the global COVID-19 pandemic, telecommunications and remote access have become critically important to many aspects of our lives.
 The pandemic has also highlighted the vital role that telecommunications services and devices play in ensuring accessibility.
-This year, the FCC is soliciting nominations for innovative practices, technologies, and organizations that have creatively leveraged communications and broadband technology, to break down accessibility barriers and ensure that people with disabilities have been able to participate equally in our increasingly connected world.
+This year, the FCC's Chair's AAA honored innovative practices, technologies, and organizations that have creatively leveraged communications and broadband technology during the pandemic, to break down accessibility barriers and ensure that people with disabilities are able to participate equally in our increasingly connected world.
 (Download the press release announcing FCC AAA winners.)

 More About FCC Chair's AAA